 You must be performing studio photography with an aim in your head.
 Determine that aim clearly, write it down on your whiteboard or a piece of paper.
-This might seem like a small thing, but this is what’s gonna give you a strong foundation for your studio photography.
+This might seem like a small thing, but this is one of the best studio photography tips.

 Once you know the nature of your studio photoshoot, it becomes clear what kind of lighting, props, and poses you must work with.
 Hence, you now have a defined direction in which you want your studio portrait photography to be executed.